 Groundwater Management Plan (GMP) - In 1995, Soquel Creek and Central Water Districts partnered to develop a GMP under the provisions of AB 3030 through a Joint Exercise of Powers Agreement (JPA) that established the Basin Implementation Group (BIG).
 The City of Santa Cruz and County of Santa Cruz joined the GMP team as partner agencies in 2009 when the JPA was amended to expand the BIG.
 The GMP includes an extensive groundwater monitoring network to monitor productive aquifers together with stream flow and shallow groundwater.
 The GMP monitoring network extends throughout the Basin and was developed specifically to guide management of aquifers in the Basin.
 Monitoring is used to assess seawater intrusion, groundwater levels, groundwater quality, municipal production, and surface water interactions.
-Data collected for the GMP is used to better understand the Basin and to develop adaptive groundwater management strategies that protect the basin from harm.
+Data collected for the GMP is used to better understand the Basin and to develop adaptive groundwater management strategies that protect the Basin from harm.
 The GMP will be replaced by the GSP, which will serve as the groundwater management planning document for the Basin.
 The GMP monitoring network includes:

 - Approximately 80 dedicated groundwater monitoring wells at 30 locations are used to monitor groundwater levels and groundwater quality on a bi-annual basis in spring and fall - Coastal Groundwater Monitoring 13 of these dedicated groundwater monitoring well locations are used as coastal monitoring wells.
+Because of the high threat of seawater intrusion in the Basin these 13 well locations are monitored much more frequently than wells further from the coast.
 These coastal wells are manually monitored for groundwater levels and water quality on a quarterly basis to assess the threat of seawater intrusion.
-Coastal monitoring wells are also equipped with data loggers to record groundwater levels at 15 minute intervals.

-- 2 weather stations monitor temperature, humidity, solar radiation, and precipitation in the Basin, - 4 rain gauges measure rainfall across the Soquel Creek watershed, - 3 stream gauges monitor streamflow along different reaches of Soquel Creek, - 5 shallow groundwater wells monitor the relationship between groundwater levels and stream flow [four on Soquel Creek, one on Valencia Creek], - SCADA groundwater production monitoring system is used to track and manage groundwater production within Soquel Creek Water District's service area and City of Santa Cruz production wells in the Basin, - WISKI Database is used to manage and analyze groundwater and surface water monitoring and groundwater production data gathered by the monitoring network.
+Coastal monitoring wells are also equipped with data loggers to record groundwater levels at 15 minute intervals. - 2 weather stations monitor temperature, humidity, solar radiation, and precipitation in the Basin, - 4 rain gauges measure rainfall across the Soquel Creek watershed, - 3 stream gauges monitor streamflow along different reaches of Soquel Creek, - 5 shallow groundwater wells monitor the relationship between groundwater levels and stream flow [four on Soquel Creek, one on Valencia Creek], - SCADA groundwater production monitoring system is used to track and manage groundwater production within Soquel Creek Water District's service area and City of Santa Cruz production wells in the Basin, - WISKI Database is used to manage and analyze groundwater and surface water monitoring and groundwater production data gathered by the monitoring network.